Mental Jewelry

-Mental Jewelry is the second studio album by the band Live—but their first under this name; they had previously released the album The Death of a Dictionary under the name Public Affection, under which it also released the EP Divided Mind, Divided Planet.
+Mental Jewelry is the second studio album by the band Live—but their first under this name; they had previously released the album The Death of a Dictionary under the name Public Affection, under which they also released the EP Divided Mind, Divided Planet.
 Released on December 31, 1991, it is also the band's major label debut.

 Many of the songs on Mental Jewelry are based on the writings of Indian philosopher Jiddu Krishnamurti.
+It also showcases their early funk rock leanings, particularly through Patrick Dahlheimer's slap bass playing on songs like "Pain Lies on the Riverside", "Operation Spirit (The Tyranny of Tradition)", and "Waterboy".
+The album's title comes from a lyric in the track "Mirror Song".

 A music video was filmed for "Operation Spirit".
 The video was filmed when the band were still calling themselves Public Affection.

 On June 30, 2017, Live announced a reissue of Mental Jewelry as a two-CD set, with the first CD containing the original album and the three outtakes and the second CD containing a full concert.
 Cassette and vinyl reissues were also announced.

 Track listing

 A track named "Susquehanna" was written during these sessions and often played live during the first few years of Live's career under that name, but not recorded until 1993, during the sessions for the follow-up, Throwing Copper.
 That version would not be released until the 25th Anniversary reissue edition of that album in 2019, however.